hackforla/311-data/server/prefect/README.md

 ### Flow configuration

-* mode: either *'full'* whether all records for the matching 'year' setting or *'update'* whether to download new and updated records using the 'since' setting
 * domain: the path to the Socrata instance (e.g. "data.lacity.org")
 * dask: setting this to True will run the download steps in parallel
 * datasets: a dictionary of available years and Socrata dataset keys